 College Dedicates $2.5M to Improving Facilities with Updated Labs, New Building

-The College of Architecture and Design is improving its facilities over the next year through renovations and upgrades to the Art and Architecture Building and its newly acquired facility in downtown Knoxville.
-A total of $2.5 million is being dedicated to mechanical upgrades, design lab equipment, and state-of-the-art digital fabrication tools to create new collaborative…
+The University of Tennessee, College of Architecture and Design is improving its facilities over the next year through renovations and upgrades to the Art and Architecture Building and its newly acquired facility in downtown Knoxville.
+A total of $2.5 million is being dedicated to mechanical upgrades, design lab equipment, and state-of-the-art digital fabrication tools to create…

 Students Design, Build Better Access to Home of Woman with Medical Needs

 UT architecture students are designing and building front and back entrances to the home of a Knoxville woman with medical needs.
 They expect to complete the project by Friday, May 16.
 The home of Barbara Beilke is the third project of UT’s Freedom by Design, a student service organization that is part of the American…